taylortabb/magic-conch-shell/untitled.md

 # Software Setup

-We'll be using Cloud Text-to-Speech API, Assistant SDK, and Snowboy to make this regular conch shell into something magic!
+We'll be using Assistant SDK, Snowboy, Cloud Text-to-Speech API, and a couple Python modules to make this regular conch shell into magic!
 Assistant SDK will allow the conch to respond to general inquiries, Cloud Text-to-Speech API will let us program the shell to give specific responses to questions like "what do we need to do to get out of the Kelp Forest?" and Snowboy will let us use "Magic Conch Shell" instead of "Okay Google" as the hotword.

-### Google Cloud SDK Installation (Text-to-Speech API)

-To use Text-to-Speech API, we'll need to install Google Cloud SDK.
-Google has a reallyy straightforward quickstart guide you can follow [here](https://cloud.google.com/sdk/docs/quickstart-linux).
-You just need to do from the start of "Before you begin" to the end of "Initialize the SDK."

-Note that when you're directed to run ```gcloud init``` you'll actually want to run ```gcloud init --console-only```

-When you're promted to ```Pick cloud project to use:``` you'll most likely want to select the option to create a new project- name this project whatever you want, I named mine ```magic-conch-shell```

-Once that's all set up, we're ready to move on

 ### Google Assistant SDK for devices